mwariwada/worcker/README.md

 The code is not perfect!
 Feel free to send me suggestions and improvements!

 You can send me an email on: mwariwada@gmail.com if you have questions or would like to donate 😬.

+Known bugs:
++ You can enter numbers and other non-alphabetic characters as the second character in an input field.